Actively Recruiting

 - Age between 18 and 80 years

-- No life-threatening condition
+- No other life-threatening condition

-- No signs of sepsis
+- No evidence of sepsis

 - Diagnosis of cervical myelopathy with modified Japanese Orthopaedic Association score of 8-14, or acute cervical/thoracic spinal cord injury with ASIA Impairment Scale grade A-D and neurologic level of injury from C2 to T12